 Sometimes, it’s nice to see a brand with a backstory explaining why the founders decided to venture into CBD.
 It’s a tragedy that people have to create their own brands in order to access life-changing products, but for now, it’s all some parents can do.

 Haleigh’s Hope can be purchased through Direct CBD, and it is possible to get it shipped to the UK.
-Since these products contain less than 0.3% THC, they are technically legal in Great Britain.
-However, you will probably find it extremely expensive to ship.
+Since these products contain less than 0.3% THC, they may or may not be allowed into Britain.

 There are plenty of reputable brands in the UK, so it’s a good idea to try out other options first.
 Hopefully, in the future, more British brands will arise with an aim to help people.